AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 What makes this insight important is that:

-* some of these customers were not structurally loss-making previously.
+* Some of these customers were not structurally loss-making previously.

 For example: